 There are several ways we try to help keep your files safe in OneDrive.
-Your files aren’t shared with other people unless you save them in the Public folder or choose to share them.
+Your files are private unless you decide to share them.
 To help protect your OneDrive files from hardware failure, we save multiple copies of each file on different drives and servers.

 Here are some other things you can do to help protect your files in OneDrive: